Git002/svelte-trace/README.md

 ---

 `svelte-trace` is a Svelte 5 preprocessor that closes the gap between your rendered application and your source code.
 Stop hunting for components in your file tree—just `Ctrl + Click` in your browser, and **instantly land in the right file and line in VS Code!**

+Here's how the end result is gonna look like:

 <br/>
 <p align="center">